-Did you know that only 20 per cent of children that need help with mental health actually receive that support?
+Did you know that only 20% of children that need help with mental health actually receive that support?
 This is an alarming statistic, particularly for those of us with young people in our lives that we want to see succeed.
 With many mental health problems starting in childhood and adolescence, strong emotional and social development in early years is crucial to laying a good foundation for mental health as an adult.

 The good news is, every adult has the ability to support kids with building mental wellness and resilience that can follow them into adulthood.